Skip to contents

 • Return the collected data in R

-NMsim can call Nonmem directly or via PSN.
-If NMsim is run on a system where Nonmem cannot be executed, NMsim can still prepare the simulation control stream and datafile.
+NMsim can call NONMEM directly or via PSN.
+If NMsim is run on a system where NONMEM cannot be executed, NMsim can still prepare the simulation control stream and datafile.

 NMsim is in itself a relatively small R package.
-It makes extensive use of functionality to handle Nonmem data and control streams provided by the R package NMdata.
+It makes extensive use of functionality to handle NONMEM data and control streams provided by the R package NMdata.

 Supported model types